caervs/pysh/README.md

 ## Contributing

 PRs and general suggestions are welcome.
-This project is still a preliminary proof of concept but I hope that it will some day be a usable robust shell.
+This project is still a preliminary proof of concept but I hope that it will someday be a usable robust shell.
 Please ensure that you pass the automated test suite before submitting a request.

 ### Running tests